mui/material-ui/docs/pages/blog/2022-developer-survey-results.md

 ### Which low-code products did you use?

-The community uses a wide variety of low-code products for use cases like internal tools, websites, automation.
+The community uses a wide variety of low-code products for use cases like internal tools, websites and automation.
 This indicates a high level of adaptability and comfort with different development tools and systems.

 Note: It was a broad question and in the chart below, we only showed products whose occurence was 3 or more.
 Apart from these, 90 more such tools were mentioned!